G. J. Thomas Sadler, Jr.

 Tom has been involved in coalition building and grass roots organizing for much of his professional career.
 He has been active in creation of the American Wildlife Conservation Partners, FishNet, and the Theodore Roosevelt Conservation Partnership.

 Tom’s volunteer activities reflect his passion for fishing and conservation.
-He currently serves on the Boards of the American Fly Fishing Trade Association, The National Fisheries Friends Partnership and on the steering committee of the Eastern Brook Trout Joint Venture, a National Fish Habitat Partnership.
+He currently serves as President of the Massanutten Chapter of Trout Unlimited and is Vice Chairman of the American Fly Fishing Trade Association.

 Tom spent fourteen years as a public affairs officer in the Unites States Navy Reserve retiring at the rank of Lieutenant Commander.
 He received a Bachelor of Arts degree from the University of New Hampshire.